WHAT AM I USING AS A DATABASE?

 You need to consider where your data should come from; do you want to create your build through a bespoke service or from a generic bulk provider?
 Some providers only specialise in particular sectors, such as hospitality, events, or retail.
 Often this is due to them having ready-made databases of contacts which they permit you access to upon payment.
 This is generally more common amongst bulk data providers and although targeted, often falls down on validity rates.
-In contrast to this, bespoke data providers source data from scratch for each client on project-by-project basis.
+In contrast to this, bespoke data providers source data from scratch for each client on a project-by-project basis.
 If you have a highly specified brief regarding your data requirements, such as senior Purchasing and Procurement contacts found in the construction industry around Manchester, then you will be more suited to a bespoke build.

-If you wish to be more generic with your data, maybe you only need c-level contacts at the Top 100 UK retail organisations, then a bulk data provider may be more beneficial to you.
-Quite often, the bespoke route will result in longer-lasting and higher quality data, working out to be more cost effective over time.
-Ultimately, it is important to remember that your needs, must be well matched with the kind of work that the provider produces.
+If you wish to be more generic with your data, maybe you only need C-level contacts at the Top 100 UK retail organisations, then a bulk data provider may be more beneficial to you.
+Quite often, the bespoke route will result in longer-lasting and higher-quality data, working out to be more cost-effective over time.
+Ultimately, it is important to remember that your needs, must be well-matched with the kind of work that the provider produces.
 It is worth looking at case studies from potential providers, to get an idea of their work.

 Finally, it is also key to implement a plan to maintain your database.
 Even the highest quality data depreciates at an average rate of 30% per year.
 Organisations which consider data maintenance as a necessary investment see a typical improvement of 47% in their marketing outreach per year.